52North/CSWLoDEnabler/README.md

 ## Finding issues

-To discover issues with data that is retrieved from a catalog, a specific log file ``/logs/csw2lod-issues.log`` exists that contains all warnings and errors that occured during an execution and is emptied each day.
+To discover issues with data that is retrieved from a catalog, a specific log file ``/logs/csw2lod-issues.log`` exists that contains all warnings and errors that occured during each seperate execution.
 More detailed logging is in the other logging files in ``/logs``.

 # Development